-The bands 1920-1980 MHz and 2110-2170 MHz have been used widely in Europe for IMT-2000 networks deploying UMTS technology.
+The bands 1920-1980 MHz and 2110-2170 MHz have been used widely in Europe for IMT-2000 networks deploying UMTS technology and for IMT-Advanced networks deploying LTE technology.
 For these frequency bands, the technical conditions including the frequency arrangements and the Block Edge Masks (only for the band 2110-2170 MHz) have been updated or introduced.